BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Windows, Mac, Linux or Android OS (windows preferred)
 - A reasonably fast internet connection
 - Python 3 or later installed (ideally 3.9.7 or later)
-- BscScan API key (free of charge, create an account on BscScan and generate a free API key)
 - BSC wallet address and private key (not seed phrase)
 - A BSC node (generate one free of charge from moralis.io - steps are available further below)
 - Enough BNB in your wallet to snipe tokens (and other paired tokens if you choose a different liquidity pair address eg. BUSD)